 I’m calling to speak with someone in the band, but whether it will be bassist Dave Kanopka, keyboardist/guitarist Ian Williams, or drummer John Stanier remains to be.
 The fine folks at Warp Records couldn’t tell me who it would.
 I was just told to call Bobbie.

 Now, on the phone in the middle of nowhere, Bobbie is of little assistance.
 I wonder, “Is now still a good time to talk, Bobbie?”

 “Yeah, totally, man,” he assures me.
 “I’ll just hand you to one of them.”

 There’s a lengthy pause and some background chatter.
 Someone says “phoner.”
-And then I’m greeted by one of the band members, and even he neglects to identify himself.
-Who am I speaking with? ”This is John.”
+And then I’m greeted by one of the band members.
+Even he neglects to identify himself.
+Who am I speaking with?

 His snares cry themselves to sleep at night.
 His tenacity makes Questlove want to become a drummer when he grows up.
 He can sweat through a shirt before he puts it on.